Pallet Jack Toolbox Talk – [Quick & Easy for 2023]

 2. Load Slowly

 Take your time while loading the equipment, especially if you’re transporting dangerous chemicals or handling a particularly heavy load.
-Rushing the loading process can result in dropped or broken materials, as well as muscle strains and other injuries.
+Rushing the loading process can result in dropped or broken materials, muscle strains and other injuries.

-Before loading the machine, make sure you are aware of any pinch points that could cause hand injuries.
+Before loading the machine, make sure you know any pinch points that could cause hand injuries.

 Sometimes, it will be a multiple-person job lifting an extra large load.
-Be mindful of your own abilities, as well as the carrying capacity of your equipment.
+Be mindful of your own abilities and the carrying capacity of your equipment.
 If you’re ever uncertain whether you can manage a given load, ask for assistance.

 3. Use Correct Operating Techniques